getlunchtray/Partial-Compiler/README.md

 ## Work in Progress
 More things coming...

+1. Tests, tests, tests, and more tests
-1. Better locals support
+2. Better locals support
-2. Haml support
+3. Haml support
-3. Slim Support
+4. Slim Support